MNJ-Commits/MiniProjects/README.md

 5. Navigate to the BookStore directory to explore the source code and related documentation.

 ### C. Submission Form
+# User Application Form
+This simple User Application Form project provides an interactive form for users to fill in their personal details.
+It includes several components and features to enhance the user experience, such as toggle buttons, modals, and interactive feedback during the form-filling process.

 ### D. To Be Continued ...

 ### Prerequisites